NatLibFi/melinda-deduplication-admin-cli/readme.md

 # melinda-deduplication-cli

-This package contains a command line interface for managing deduplication system
+Command line interface for managing deduplication system

 Add a record to the datastore.
 Reads file in aleph sequential format.